FrancisBaileyH/Sparrow/README.md

 # Sparrow

 A (very) work in progress IRC Server, written in Swift.
 Currently only connection registration works.
-I'm in the process of solidifying the core system before implementing remaining commands.
+I'm in the process of future proofing the code base before implementing new commands and features.

 ## Installation